64kramsystem/saveriomiroddi.github.io/_posts/2018-03-13-An-overview-of-ruby-gui-development-in-2018.md

 #### Documentation

-The FOX toolkit documentation has a `good` evaluation, since there is a [good book written](https://pragprog.com/book/fxruby/fxruby).
+The FXRuby documentation has a `good` evaluation, primarily because there is a [dedicated book](https://pragprog.com/book/fxruby/fxruby), which is old, but still valid.
+The (FXRuby) API documentation is also pretty good.

-The book is old, but valid.
-The downside is that the documentation for widgets outside of the ones presented in the book is cryptic, as the FOX toolkit provides a very plain, low-level API documentation.

 FXRuby examples are very thorough; there is even one dedicated to threading, which is a very delicate and generally overlooked problem (for example, Shoes and Tk don't mention it at all).